FelipeMFO/supernovae-classification/README.md

   In this section we will present some examples of interpolations between the algorithms, where it can be noticed a better interpolation using Kernel Matern in PyMC3 through the seeds.
 Justifying the reason why is expected to obtain better results if the processing of all the data was concluded 6.2.

-  Other examples of comparisons are described in Appendix B’s notebook.
+  Other examples of comparisons are described in https://github.com/FelipeMFO/supernovae-classification/blob/master/src_and_notebooks/processing/GP_evaluation.ipynb’s notebook.

 ![image](https://github.com/FelipeMFO/supernovae-classification/assets/38300024/7f2cac78-fa12-4619-b2f1-3f173b91d97f)